Equality and Diversity

 Objective 3: Increase the amount of extra-curricular activities available for Key Stage One Children.

 We have chosen this objective because a lot of our extra-curricular activities are for older children and parents and children have expressed a need for more activities for younger children.
 We also recognize the benefits of this to early development.

-The document will be reviewed by the headteacher and equality link governor at least every 4 years.
-This document will be approved by the governing body.
+The document will be reviewed by the executive headteacher and equality link governor at least every 4 years.
+This document will be approved by the governing board.

 This document links to the following policies: